 NDSU is a land grant institution committed to addressing the workforce needs of North Dakota and the region.
 We strive to support students in their pursuit of a career by providing an attainable, affordable and high-quality education.

-During the 2024-25 academic year, Pell-eligible North Dakota and Minnesota students with family income levels of $80,000 or less will have base tuition and student fees fully covered for two years if they are in their first year at NDSU.
-Students returning in their second year at NDSU in 2024-25 will also be considered for this program for one year.
+For the 2024-25 academic year, eligible North Dakota and Minnesota students with family income levels of $80,000 or less and are Pell-eligible will have base tuition and mandatory student fees fully covered through the NDSU Tuition Award Program if they are in their first or second year at NDSU.

 How It Works

 This scholarship program is intended to provide financial support to eligible students by covering any remaining base tuition and mandatory student fees after other gift aid has been applied (ex: grants, scholarships, waivers from federal, state, institutional or external sources).
 For example: